minh-nguyen-mqn/werewolves/README.md

 Credit to Charlie Curtsinger for: socket, message and util.

-Re-creation of the game werewolves.
+Re-creation of the game Werewolves.
-In our version of werewolf, 7 players are required to play the game.
+In our version of Werewolves, 7 players are required to play the game.

 Connection:
 --------------------------------------------------
-* All code needs to be run on mathlan machines.
+* All code needs to be run on MathLan machines.
 * The server code needs to be run first(./server), it will output a port that all users must connect to by typing: ./user ‘hostname’ ‘port #’

 Game initialization: